Ivana Trump, first wife of former president, dies at 73

 Trending News

+Donald Trump would say at times that he regretted having Ivana join him in business and blamed it for the unraveling of their marriage.

+“I think that putting a wife to work is a very dangerous thing,” he told ABC News in the early ’90s.
+“If you’re in business for yourself, I really think it’s a bad idea to put your wife working for you,” he said, complaining that when she turned into a businessperson, “a softness disappeared.”

-Nevertheless, she ultimately remained friendly with her ex-husband, whom she famously called “The Donald.”
-She enthusiastically backed his 2016 White House run and told the New York Post in 2016 that she was both a supporter and an adviser.
+Nevertheless, Ivana ultimately remained friendly with her ex-husband, whom she famously called “The Donald.”
+She enthusiastically backed his 2016 White House run, saying he would “make big changes” in the United States, and told the New York Post that she was giving him suggestions on his campaign.

 “But Donald cannot be calm,” she added.
 “He’s very outspoken.
 He just says it as it is.”